Yoga: Medieval hatha yoga

 The first references to hatha yoga are in eighth-century Buddhist works.
-The earliest definition of hatha yoga is in the 11th-century Buddhist text Vimalaprabha.
+(Note: Mallinson 2012: "The earliest references to hathayoga are scattered mentions in Buddhist canonical works and their exegesis dating from the eighth century onwards, in which it is the soteriological method of last resort."
+The earliest definition of hatha yoga is in the 11th-century Buddhist text Vimalaprabha.: "In its earliest definition, in Pundarīka's eleventh-century Vimalaprabhā commentary on the Kālacakratantra, hathayoga is said to bring about the "unchanging moment" (aksaraksana) "through the practice of nāda by forcefully making the breath enter the central channel and through restraining the bindu of the bodhicitta in the vajra of the lotus of wisdom".
+While the means employed are not specified, the ends, in particular restraining bindu, semen, and making the breath enter the central channel, are similar to those mentioned in the earliest descriptions of the practices of hathayoga, to which I now turn.")
 Hatha yoga blends elements of Patanjali's Yoga Sutras with posture and breathing exercises.
 It marks the development of asanas into the full-body postures in current popular use and, with its modern variations, is the style presently associated with the word "yoga".